tee-vee/strace-parser/README.md

 A small tool to analyze raw `strace` data.

+Similar to output provided by the `-c` flag, but with more details and capable of handling multiple PIDs.

 It can generate the following metrics:
    * A summary of the top processes, including total syscalls and time spent
    * Statistics on each type of syscall made for a given number of proccesses